dmfrancisco/meteor-twemoji/README.md

 The following custom emojis don't have a twitter-style equivalent.
 As a fallback, images following the Universal / Apple style are used: `:bowtie:` :bowtie: `:fu:` :fu: `:metal:` :metal: `:neckbeard:` :neckbeard: `:octocat:` :octocat: `:shipit:` `:squirrel:` :shipit: `:trollface:` :trollface: `:feelsgood:` `:finnadie:` `:goberserk:` `:godmode:` `:hurtrealbad:` `:rage1:` `:rage2:` `:rage3:` `:rage4:` `:suspect:` :suspect:

+### List of available emoji

+The package does not include a list of all the available emoji in order to make the library lighter.
+However, if you need an array of emoji codes (for example, to add an autocompletion feature to your app) you can always copy the line that initializes the `files` variable in the `package.js` file.

 ## Authors

 This code comes from a Meteor package created by [@AlarmingCow](https://github.com/AlarmingCow/meteor-emoji), now maintained by [@SeriousM](https://github.com/SeriousM/meteor-emoji).
 All graphics were created by [Twitter](https://github.com/twitter/twemoji) and are licensed under CC-BY 4.0.